Euro zone Sentix index shows surprise rise in July

-BERLIN (Reuters) - Sentiment in the euro zone showed a surprise improvement in July with investor optimism boosted by the European Central Bank’s growth measures and improved expectations for the global economy, according to the Sentix index survey.
-EUSTCS=ECI
+BERLIN, July 7 (Reuters) - Sentiment in the euro zone showed a surprise improvement in July with investor optimism boosted by the European Central Bank’s growth measures and improved expectations for the global economy, according to the Sentix index survey.

 The Sentix research group’s index tracking morale among investors in the euro zone hit 10.1 in July versus 8.5 the previous month, rising after two consecutive monthly falls.